followrene/speed-scrabbler-/apps/contracts/README.md

-# Farcaster-Game-Celo - Smart Contracts
+# Speed Scrabbler - Smart Contracts

-This directory contains the smart contracts for Farcaster-Game-Celo, built with Hardhat and optimized for the Celo blockchain.
+This directory contains the smart contracts for Speed Scrabbler, built with Hardhat and optimized for the Celo blockchain.

 ## 🚀 Quick Start